 - Eating and drinking

 - Moving and handling

-- Safeguarding children / adults
+- Safeguarding children/adults

 - Positive Behaviour Support

 - Safeguarding and Child Protection

-Further training on Deaf Awareness, Move, Sensory Integration, Intensive Interaction, specific diagnoses and disorders, medical procedure training, administration of medication and other specialist approaches is carried out with specific teams and staff.
+Further training on Deaf Awareness, Move, Sensory Integration, Intensive Interaction, specific diagnoses and disorders, medical procedure training, medication administration, and other specialist approaches is conducted with specific teams and staff.

-First Aid is an on-going programme and high levels of support staff at any time willhave qualifications in this area.
+First Aid is an ongoing programme, and high levels of support staff will have qualifications in this area at any time.

 Designated Safeguarding Leads are always available in each setting.
-And all senior staff undergo safeguarding training with the Local Authority or through our external training provider, Clennel Education Solutions.
+All senior staff undergo safeguarding training with the Local Authority or through our external training provider, Clennel Education Solutions.

-6 Information about how equipment and facilities to support children and young people with special educational needs will be secured
+Information about how equipment and facilities to support children and young people with special educational needs will be secured

-Where external advisors/therapists recommend the use of equipment or facilities, which the service does not have, we will purchase it using the LA funding, or seek it through specialist grants and / or fundraising.
+Where external advisors/therapists recommend using equipment or facilities the service does not have; we will purchase it using the LA funding or seek it through specialist grants and fundraising.

-7 The arrangements for consulting parents of children with special educational needs about, and involving them in, their education
+7 The arrangements for consulting parents of children with special educational needs about and involving them in their education

-All parents of pupils are invited to discuss progress on number of occasions a year and they receive a written report within the context of the Annual Review process and an annual end of year report.
-In addition we are happy to arrange meetings outside these times.
-We follow guidance within the SEND Code of Practice 2015 in relation toour reporting processes.
+All parents of pupils are invited to discuss progress on several occasions a year and receive a written report within the context of the Annual Review process and an annual end-of-year report.
+In addition, we are happy to arrange meetings outside these times.
+We follow the guidance within the SEND Code of Practice 2015 about our reporting processes.

-8 The arrangements for consulting young people with special
+8 The arrangements for consulting young people with special educational needs about and involving them in their education